 [Scenario]: Tenant operates a tanning salon business and agrees to permitted use language in its lease that only provides for tanning services and related merchandise.
 Halfway through its lease term, tanning beds are found to have health risks and subsequently Tenant’s business sales plummet.

-Tenant decides to change its business and begins operating as a nail salon.
-The landlord places Tenant in default of the lease for operating outside of its permitted use.
+The tenant decides to change its business and begins operating as a nail salon.
+The landlord places the Tenant in default of the lease for operating outside of its permitted use.

 10. Repairs and Maintenance.